 White rice has been in people’s diets for many centuries providing many benefits of its own.

-White rice provides a little more protein.
+It provides a little more protein than the whole grain.
 Protein may help benefit the following:

 - Reduce appetite.